 milk, with no blame and no shame.
 As he gets a bit older, suggest that once he calms down, he can find a way to make up with his sister after a fight:

 would she like a hug? a drawing? to play a game?
-Model repair and apologizing, and you'll find him following in your footsteps.
+Resist shaming, and model repair and apologizing.
+You'll find him following in your footsteps.

 7. Remember that all “misbehavior” is an expression, however misguided, of a legitimate need.